 Rationale: Reliable assessment scales are accepted as a quantifier for patients to communicate pain and anxiety.
-When patients are reassured that their distress is temporary, they are more likely to help themselves and be receptive to interventions.7
+Resiliency is improved through positive relationships with family and friends, improved self-esteem, and family cohesion.3

 Be aware that an adolescent experiencing extreme anxiety may be unable to rate distress and may become angry if pressured.

 Rationale: Techniques that encourage the patient to demonstrate self-expression without fear of reprisals, consequences, or judgments should be used.
 A nonjudgmental attitude encourages the patient to share personal information that may be the cause of the increasing anxiety.

 Rationale: Medical complaints should never be assumed to be solely related to anxiety without proper investigation.
 Anxiety can be a symptom of some medical conditions (e.g., arrhythmias, low blood sugar, thyroid disorders).
 Anxiety can also produce physical symptoms (e.g., nausea, shaking, sweating).1,2